|Year of production||1992-1993|

 The SRC 730 was launched on 1993-07-29.
 Here, the ship did not yet have its Flybridge.
 This was mounted only in the aftermath.
 Testing of the nearly completed ship took place in September 1993.

 After the collapse of the world economy, the original Japanese customer stopped his order.
 He paid the ship but did not take it.
 The already completed ship was then for sale at Västervik.
-The contract for the construction of the second ship has been canceled.
+The contract for the construction of the second ship has been cancelled.
 The ship located in Västervik was sold to Germany in 1994.
 For several years the ships harbour was Travemünde, until the owner transferred it to Mallorca.

 During the time, some modifications of the ship have been carried out.
 These included, inter alia, the outer helm at starboard side aft, more chairs at the helm and a retractable bathing platform.